Northallerton

-Northallerton (/nɔrˈθælərtən/ nor-THAL-ər-tən) is a market town and civil parish in the Hambleton District of North Yorkshire, England.
-It lies in the Vale of Mowbray and at the northern end of the Vale of York.
-It had a population of 16,832 in the 2011 census, an increase from 15,741 in 2001.
-It has served as the county town of the North Riding of Yorkshire and, since 1974, of North Yorkshire.
-Northallerton is made up of four wards: North, Broomfield, Romanby and Central.
+Northallerton (/nɔrˈθælərtən/ nor-THAL-ər-tən) is a market town and civil parish in North Yorkshire, England.
+It is near the River Wiske in the Vale of Mowbray and had a population of 16,832 in 2011.
+Northallerton is an administrative centre for York and North Yorkshire Combined Authority and North Yorkshire Council.

-There has been a settlement at Northallerton since Roman times; however its growth in importance began in the 11th century when King William II gifted land to the Bishop of Durham.
-Under the Bishop's authority Northallerton became an important religious centre.
-Later, it was a focus for much conflict between the English and the Scots, most notably the Battle of the Standard, fought nearby in 1138, which saw losses of as many as 12,000 men.
+There has been a settlement at Northallerton since Roman times.
+That grew in importance from the 11th century when King William II gifted land there to the Bishop of Durham, and it became an important religious centre.
+The Battle of the Standard fought nearby in 1138 involved the death of up to 12,000 Scots.